erenesto/gralig/README.md

 ## Download

 You can simply use `gralig.min.css` file with cdn link or you can install npm package and use `.scss` files in your project.
-Documentation will coming soon...

 CDN